-No. Name Type (executive, non-executive and independent) Experience and Qualifications The duration of his term as a director of the company starting from the date of his first election or appointment Directorships and positions in any other companies Positions in any other key regulatory, government or commercial entities. 호 From То 5 Faisal Yousif Al Meshari Non-exec- utive Currently serving Assistant General Manager for Investment and corporate Finance at the Kuwait Investment Company.
-Senior Manager within the Business Development Department at the Kuwait Investment Company.
-Held the position of Financial Analyst at Kuwait and Middle East Financial Investment Company.
-Holds a Bachelor's Degree in finance from the Administrative Sciences College - University of Kuwait.
-28/3/2018 31/3/2021 NIL NIL 6 Elham Adel Ahmed Non-exec- utive Senior Investment manager within the strategic investments department at Osool Asset Management BSC(c).
-Held the position of Financial Analyst at Bahrain National Holding Company.
+Type (executive, non-executive and as a direc company s the date n of his term itor of the tarting from of his first appointment and positions Positions in any other key regulatory, government or commercial No. Name independent) Experience and Qualifications From То companies entities.
+6 Elham Adel Ahmed Non-executive Senior Investment manager within the strategic investments department at Osool Asset Management BSC(c).
+28/3/2018 31/3/2024 NIL NIL Held the position of Financial Analyst at Bahrain National Holding Company.
 Held the position of financial analyst at Ithmaar Development Company.
 A Chartered Financial Analyst (CFA) and a holder of a Bachelor's Degree in Banking and Finance from the University of Bahrain.
-28/3/2018 31/3/2021 NIL NIL 7 Shehab Ahmed Haji Non-exec- utive Currently works as an investment manager in the General Reserve Sector at the Kuwait Investment Authority.
-Held several positions in various banking fields, most notably the position of Relationship Officer at Gulf Bank in Kuwait.
+7 Shehab Ahmed Haji Non-executive Currently works as an investment manager in the General Reserve Sector at the Kuwait Investment Authority.
+28/3/2018 31/3/2024 NIL NIL Held several positions in various banking fields, most notably the position of Relationship Officer at Gulf Bank in Kuwait.
 Holds a Bachelor's Degree in financing and management of financial institutions - the College of Administrative Sciences from the University of Kuwait.
-28/3/2018 31/3/2021 NIL NIL 8 Abdulrah- man Ali Marshad Non-executive Held the Position of Chief Executive Officer at National Hotels Company B.S.C.
-(1979 to 2017) Has extensive experience in the Hospitality sector and assets management field for more than 35 years.
-28/3/2019 31/3/2021 NIL NIL
+8 Abdulrahman Ali Marshad Independent / non-executive Held the Position of Chief Executive Officer at National Hotels Company B.S.C.
+(1979 to 2017) 28/3/2019 31/3/2024 NIL NIL Has extensive experience in the Hospitality sector and assets management field for more than 35 years.